pgfisico/pi-project-simon/code.md

 ## The Pattern

-Start by creating an empty list to store the pattern, below where you setup the LEDs.
+Start by creating an empty list to store the pattern.
+Add the following line below where you setup the LEDs.

 ```py
 pattern = []
 ```

 The items in the pattern list will need to correspond to a specific colour.
-In order to make it easier to pick a random colour, let's use a number to represent each colour.
-This will allow you to use the `random` module in Python to pick a colour.
+In order to make it easier to pick a random colour, use a number to represent each colour.
+Using numbers allows you to pick a random colour using the `random` module in Python.
+The `random` module can be used to pick a random number, and you can use the numerical representations of the colours to turn the random number into a random colour.

 In order to keep colours consistent throughout the program, add some constants above `pattern`.
+These will be the numbers you use to represent each colour in your program.

 ```py
 RED = 1